composewell/streamly/dev/container-api.md

 qualified with the module name e.g. Array.toBytes.
 This doc lists some conventions and guidelines to be followed.

+## Bytes and Chunks

+APIs that deal with streams of Word8 may have "bytes" in their names while the ones dealing with "Array Word8" have "chunks" in their names.
+Usually the default is bytes when there is no explicit mention in the name.

 ## Unfolds and Folds

 * Unfolds are named as "read" or with a "read" prefix (e.g. readChunks).